varemenos/verepo/README.md

 ### How to use veRepo

-Assuming that your current filestructure like this:
+Assuming that your current file structure looks like this:

 	css
 	└── style.scss